lbryant-sss/Missing-Authz-BuddyPress/README.md

 # Vulnerability Report: Missing Authorization leading to Unauthorized Notification Deletion

 ## Summary:
 This report highlights a vulnerability found in the **BuddyPress** 14.2.1 plugin for WordPress, specifically within the notifications management system.
 The vulnerability arises from the improper handling of **notification IDs**, allowing a user to delete notifications from other accounts, including those belonging to administrators.
+For this, I used BuddyPress with Youzify.

 ## Vulnerability Description:
 The vulnerability exists in the handling of notifications through the following actions: